 This chart is from the College Board's Trends in Student Aid 2011.
 It shows that low-income students borrow almost as much as do middle-class students.
 In 2008 low-income Pell Grant students, who in some accounts have it good, "had an average debt of $24,800—nearly $2,000 more than the average for all seniors graduating with loans."
 The authors of Crossing the Finish Line, with their uniquely comprehensive data base, confirm this pattern and show that students from the bottom income quartile increase their annual borrowing by 50% from their first to their last year in college (chapter 9).
 Low-income students are going broke as fast as middle-income students.
 Actually, given their lower income base, they're going broke even faster.

 What about all that grant income that supposedly wafts poor students along?
 It doesn't close the funding gap between financial aid for tuition and related expenses and the overall cost of attendance.
 As background, take Berkeley's MCAP plan, which estimates Berkeley's cost of attendance as $32,000 per year.
-In the new scheme, a student from a family grossing $80,000 pays net tuition of $8,000 and then family contributes a maximum of 15% of their gross income or $12,000.
-The university comes up with the missing $12,000 ($4,000 coming from the existing return-to-aid program), but the student and her family still pay $20,000 a year—a quarter of their gross income.
+In the new scheme, a student from a family grossing $80,000 pays net tuition of $8,000 and the family contributes a maximum of 15% of their gross income or $12,000.
+The university comes up with the missing $12,000 ($4,000 coming from the existing return-to-aid program).
+And yet the student and her family still pay $20,000 a year—a quarter of their gross income.
 This requires the borrowing that appears in the College Board's data.